Where to stay in the Sierra de Cadíz

 Salto de Cabrero – Grazalema

-On Saturday we hiked the Salto del Cabrero (Jump of the Goat Herder??) located in Grazalema.
-The trail is used by local goat herders and it was 7/8 kilometers (about 5 miles) long and took us about 4 hours or so to complete.
-It was a great trail full of different terrain, some parts were more difficult than others, but when you get to the end you’re greeted by an amazing panoramic view of the mountain range.
+On Saturday we hiked Salto del Cabrero (translations to Jump of the Goat Herder – what?) located in Grazalema.
+The trail is used by local goat herders and it’s 7/8 kilometers (about 5 miles) long and takes about 4 hours or so to complete.
+It was a great trail full of different terrain—some parts were more difficult than others, but when you get to the end you’re greeted by an amazing panoramic view of the mountain range.
 We took advantage of the view and ate lunch on the rocks and had a little siesta after.

 After we returned to the starting point of the trail and got in our cars we headed to one of the pueblos blancos named Benaocoz to buy some bread for breakfast the next day.
-Let me just tell you the bread from these little mountain pueblos is AMAZING!
-I’m guessing that’s where they got the term “pan de pueblo”?
-Either ways it’s delicious and if you find yourself in one of the pueblos blancos of the Sierra de Cadiz I definitely recommend you buy a loaf or two (or 5!!).
-When we returned to the rental house we barbequed some burgers in the fireplace and played board games.
+The bread from these little mountain pueblos is AMAZING!
+I’m guessing that’s where the term pan de pueblo came from.
+That night we returned to our mountain house and cooked burgers in the fireplace and played board games.

 El Sendero del Río Majaceite – El Bosque + Benamahoma

 On Sunday we headed to El Bosque.
-The town has a neat little trail called “El Sendero del Río Majaceite” that connects with another town called Benamahoma (sounds like Ven a my home! – come to my home!
-Haha).
-The trail is pretty easy and 5.3 kilometers long.
+The town has a curious little trail called “El Sendero del Río Majaceite” that connects with another town called Benamahoma.
+The trail is easy and 5.3 kilometers long.
 It took us about 2 hours to reach the end in Benamahoma and we grabbed lunch at a restaurant in the center.
 On the way back we found a shortcut so we were able to get back to El Bosque in an hour.